tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 ### Iterator Seek Operations

-TidesDB provides efficient seek operations that allow you to position an iterator at a specific key or key range without scanning from the beginning.
-This is particularly powerful for range queries, prefix scans, and targeted lookups.
+TidesDB provides seek operations that allow you to position an iterator at a specific key or key range without scanning from the beginning.
+If you have the SBHA( Sorted Binary Hash Array) enabled for the column family these types of seek operations will be faster.

 #### Seek to Specific Key